appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 When you make changes in the table, the affected rows are added to the table's `updatedRows` property.
 This `updatedRows` object contains all the information about those rows, including their indices, changed values, and their complete set of values.

 3. In the query field that expects the data to send, use `Table1.updatedRows` to access your table data.
 The required format might vary depending on the type of datasource you use, but for this example with Google Sheets, it expects an array of row objects.
-Be sure to check the [datasource reference](/reference/datasources/) pages to see what format your datasource requires.
+Be sure to look at the [datasource reference](/reference/datasources/) pages to see what format your datasource requires.

 To get just an array containing the affected rows, you can use the JS [`map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method along with `Table1.updatedRows`: